guitarmind/kaggle_google_quest_qa_labeling/README.md

       - q_embed -> Dense(256, relu) -> Dense(21, sigmoid)
       - a_embed -> Dense(256, relu) -> Dense(9, sigmoid)

-I also discovered that splitting questions and answers into two seprate fully-connected layer paths works better than mixing both.
+I also discovered that splitting questions and answers into two separate fully-connected layer paths works better than mixing both.
 It makes sense to me as the labeling of classes by the voters may focus on the content of `title+question` and `answer` separately.
 Categorical embedding layers for `host`, 1st token of `host` and `category` columns contributed the ensemble score.

 The learning rate of all models is fixed to `2e-5`, also applied `ReduceLROnPlateau` for LR decay (factor=0.1) and a custom early stopping callback based on validation Spearman score.